Missions in New York City – How God is Working in The Big Apple

 College students around the country know that South Padre Island is the place to go for a good time during spring break.
 Between the sand, sun and fun that is had by thousands, it is a one of the busiest weeks of the year.
 One night, 1,500 new guest checked into a local hotel, which is about half of the population of the entire island.

-As college students, with a sprinkling of families and a few “winter Texans,” provide a substantial boost to the economy, the influx also requires a substantial increase in/p>... [continue]
+As college students, with a sprinkling of families and a few “winter Texans,” provide a substantial boost to the economy, the influx also requires a substantial increase in police officers and city workers to help maintain safety in the community.

 Houston's brokenness: College students respond to the mega city's greatest needs